AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 Before starting this implementation, please check you have:

 * a valid **Organization identifier**: the Identity Management System (IMS) organization identifier is the unique identifier within the Adobe Experience Cloud, used for example for the VisitorID service and the IMS Single-Sign On (SSO).
 [Learn more](https://experienceleague.adobe.com/docs/core-services/interface/manage-users-and-products/organizations.html)
 * a **Developer access** to your Organization.
-If you need to request the System Administrator privileges of the IMS Org, follow the procedure detailed [in this page](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/manage-developers.ug.html) to provide this access for the all Product Profiles.
+If you need to request the System Administrator privileges of the IMS Org, follow the **Add developers to a single product profile** procedure detailed [in this page](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/manage-developers.ug.html) to provide this access for the all Product Profiles.

 ## Step 1: Create/update Adobe I/O Project {#creating-adobe-io-project}